google/gsocguides/pages/student/02-am_i_good_enough.md

 **You can install and configure software packages on your own**

-If you don't know how to download and install packages on your own, you'll need to figure that out, stat.
+If you don't know how to download and install packages on your own, you'll need to figure that out, start.

 **You have access to a functioning computer 40 hours a week**